 UNE primarily focuses on the applicants' own details about their identity.
 If they have provided a believable account of their identity, we would regard it as substantiated.

 The national ID document is Tazkera.
 Roughly 60 per cent of the population have one.
 However, due to widespread corruption and document forgery, we do not place much trust in the information these provide.
 The same applies to most other Afghan documents.
 Since 2018, the Afghan authorities have issued E-tazkera (electronic ID cards with a chip and biometrics) that trump the old paper-Tazkeras in terms om reliability.
-Today's de facto authorities, however, ony issue E-tazkera in the largest cities.
-We have not yet received such documents as proof of identity.
+The current de facto authorities only issue E-tazkera in the largest cities.
+To date, we have received very few such documents as proof of identity.

 Even though documents from Afghanistan are often unreliable, we would like applicants to present any ID documents they have.
 A passport issued by the embassy in Oslo can help corroborate their identity.
 Those who have resided in Iran or Pakistan might have ID documents indicating they were refugees there.
 These are crucial documents we would like applicants to provide.